Skip to main content

 Using Built-in Modules (math, random, datetime)

-Python comes with many useful built-in modules that you can use without installing anything.
+Python includes many powerful built-in modules that can be used without installing anything.

-Let's look at three common ones: math, random, and datetime.
+Here, we’ll explore three commonly used ones: math, random, and datetime.

 1. math: built-in module for math operations

-The math module provides functions and constants for mathematical operations, like square roots, powers, and π.
+The math module provides mathematical functions and constants, such as square roots, exponents, and π.

 math Module